APSR Submission Guidelines

 Scope and Aims

-Under these conditions, the APSR accepts submissions of two types of articles:
+Under these conditions, the APSR accepts submissions of two types of manuscripts:

-- manuscripts that use original work to advance understanding of important political issues, speaking to the field of political science (typical length 12,000 words);
+- articles that use original work to advance understanding of important political issues, speaking to the field of political science (typical length 12,000 words);

-- letters (a kind of research note) that address an important research problem or question, showing a novel perspective on existing research and encouraging scholarly debate in the discipline (maximum length 4,000 words).
+- letters (or research notes) that address an important research problem or question, showing a novel perspective on existing research and encouraging scholarly debate in the discipline (maximum length 4,000 words).
+See our FAQ to learn more about letters.

 Articles submitted for review may be desk rejected by the editors upon initial submission if they do not satisfy the conditions outlined in these guidelines, including ethical standards and commitments to sharing data.
-Articles that are not desk rejected will be considered under a double-blind review process.
+Articles that are not desk rejected will be considered under a double-anonymous review process.
 To maintain the quality of the review process, authors of submitted manuscripts are expected to review future manuscripts for APSR.
 Editors may desk reject submissions of manuscripts by authors who repeatedly fail to provide invited reviews.
 Authors will be asked to agree to review at least two articles for the journal in the upcoming year as a condition of sending their article out for review.

 Prior Publication Policy